All Episodes

 Jeez, it's like 18 years.

-And uh it just kind of picked up.
+And it just kind of picked up.

-I've been able to I market people better than myself, though.
+I've been able to, I market people better than myself, though.

-So that's one of the concerns I have about the Republican Party just in general, is we seem to be I've said this a million times on the podcast, but we seem to be really good at winning the logical debate and really bad at winning the emotional debate.
+So that's one of the concerns I have about the Republican Party just in general is we seem to be, I've said this a million times on the podcast, but we seem to be really good at winning the logical debate and really bad at winning the emotional debate.

-Um the the Democrats, you know, as much as I despise their tactics so much of the time, are outstanding at branding candidates.
+And the Democrats, you know, as much as I despise their tactics so much of the time, are outstanding at branding candidates.

 And I feel like the Republicans just never pull that off.